LuciozUndiezz/Homebrew_Vocaloid/EN_base/readme.md

 CV: DB04 from Diagasso Band Brothers P (does he sound like VY2 to you????)

-Some sounds MAY be inaccurate, as the pipeline is audio -> RVC
+Some sounds MAY be inaccurate, as the pipeline is audio -> RVC (source audio is available by request [here](https://forms.gle/UaEKqVSoSayj8VQM7)